bradyhouse/house/fiddles/aws/vpc/vpc-nat-inst-and-gateways.md

 VPC NAT Instances & NAT Gateways
 ======

 14 Minute lecture introducing NAT Instances and NAT Gateways.
+More specifically, the lecture addresses how to grant internet access to an EC2 instance residing in a private subnet.

 ## Video Link